 While an I-9 Self Audit is not mandated by law, it is employed by organizations as a best practice to help manage I-9 compliance.
 The purpose is to find I-9s that are incomplete, missing or have unresolved issues.
 With just 3 days notice before an inspection, it is advised companies correct all issues by conducting an internal audit.

-Monetary penalties for knowingly hire and continuing to employ violations range from $573 to $20,130 per violation, with repeat offenders receiving penalties, at the higher end.
-Penalties for substantive violations, which includes failing to produce a Form I-9, range from $230 to $2,292 per violation.
-In determining penalty amounts, ICE considers five factors: the size of the business, good-faith effort to comply, seriousness of violation, whether the violation involved unauthorized workers, and history of previous violations.
+Monetary penalties for knowingly hiring and continuing to employ violations range from $573 to $20,130 per violation, with repeat offenders receiving penalties, at the higher end.
+Penalties for substantive violations, which include failing to produce a Form I-9, range from $230 to $2,292 per violation.
+In determining penalty amounts, ICE considers five factors: the size of the business, good-faith effort to comply, the seriousness of violation, whether the violation involved unauthorized workers, and history of previous violations.

-Listed below are few pointers to help you conduct an I-9 Self Audit.
+Listed below are a few pointers to help you conduct an I-9 Self Audit.

 The Immigration and Nationality Act (INA) details employment eligibility verification provisions of the IRCA.
 The Immigration Reform and Control Act (ICRA) prohibits employers from engaging and recruiting persons who do not have work authorization in the US.
 It is mandated that employers verify the identity and work authorization paperwork, and complete a Form I-9 of all hires since November 6, 1986.

-Guidance for employers by the Department of Homeland Security and the Department of Justice, provides employers details for an I-9 Self Audit with guidance on scope and discriminatory repercussions.
-The Department of Homeland Security Immigration Customs and Enforcement (ICE) and the Department of Justice Immigrant and Employee Rights Section (IER) published guidance is for employers who seek to perform their own internal Form I-9 audits to verify employment eligibility of employees.
+Guidance for employers by the Department of Homeland Security and the Department of Justice provides employers details for an I-9 Self Audit with guidance on the scope and discriminatory repercussions.
+The Department of Homeland Security Immigration Customs and Enforcement (ICE) and the Department of Justice Immigrant and Employee Rights Section (IER) published guidance is for employers who seek to perform their own internal Form I-9 audits to verify the employment eligibility of employees.
 This guidance is intended to help employers structure and implement self-audits in a manner consistent with the employer sanctions and anti-discrimination provisions of the Immigration and Nationality Act (INA), as amended 8 U.S.C. §§ 1324a, 1324b.